 Have a clear vision, a simple Mission, and a passionate Purpose.
 All 3 will shape:

 - Your customers’ experience with your business – not only your products or services but also your organization.

-- Your employee’s (or team members) commitment, engagement, and performances.
+- Your employee’s (or team members’) commitment, engagement, and performance.

 - Your product and services unique selling proposition leveraging on strength.

-- Know your customers – Empathize with customers’ experience and journey when engaging with your business
+Empathize with customers’ experiences and journeys when engaging with your business

 - What is the customer’s (or User’s) experience?